MontelioneLab/AISAR/docs/data.md

 - GLuc: https://zenodo.org/records/17917708 <br>
 Unzip into: GLuc/data_runs/ESmodels/

-## 🗂️ Archiving DoubleRecall Notebooks
+## 🗂️ Archived DoubleRecall Notebooks

 Four DoubleRecall notebooks for the relevant figures and tables are archived in: